It starts like this -

 "Can't sleep," I respond.
 "I can do the watch with you."

 Cressida nods in assent as I lay my bow by my side.
 We look out into the darkness, keeping our eyes peeled for dangers.
-It's a quiet watch, and I must fall asleep without realizing it, because I wake in the morning near one of the benches, with my head in Cressida's lap.
+It's a quiet watch, and I must fall asleep without realising it, because I wake in the morning near one of the benches, with my head in Cressida's lap.

 We cover more ground as time passes, get closer to the inner city circle.
 Boggs and Jackson never let up their guard, and neither do we.
-Not until we set off the Pods, the two massive machine guns that riddle the walls with bullets and take chunks of concrete out of them.
+At least, not until we set off the Pods, the two massive machine guns that riddle the walls with bullets and take chunks of concrete out of them.
 In the haze of fog and dust, Boggs doesn't see where he's putting his feet.
 Doesn't see the mine that blows off both his legs.
 Then the other pod gets triggered when the light's still leaving Boggs' eyes, and suddenly we're no longer running towards the city.
 We're running for our lives, trying to stay ahead of the cascade of oil that licks at our feet, threatens to overwhelm us.
 I nearly collapse on the spot when Mitchell trips, falls, triggers a Pod that pulls him into a barbed wire net.
 His screams echo in my ears when we shoot open the door of a building and run like the wind to the highest floor.

 "We have to keep moving," Jackson states while we're catching our breath.
 Leeg 1 looks at her sister and her mangled leg in distress.
 "She can't move in this state.
 I'll stay with her."